 6.4 Classification Procedures

 This section describes the main classification rules for the principal types of qualifications.
-This is a summary only and the full details of the procedure for all types of qualification are published in full in the .
+This is a summary only and the full details of the procedure for all types of qualification are published in full in the Academic Regulations.

 6.4a Classification System